Gathoni-Wanjira/CODE-CHALLENGE-WK1/README.md

 - This project is authored by **Gathoni Wanjira** - _Software Engineer_.
-- This project is licensed under the terms of [MIT LICENSE .](https://opensource.org/license/mit/)
+- Licensed under the terms of [MIT LICENSE .](https://opensource.org/license/mit/)